francoisp/rosettable/readme.md

 This is where this hack comes in!!! 👍	😛

-Using mysql's binlog(thru a cool evt reader call zongji) and a few schema queries this node app will fire your postgres triggers for you! (well not really, it repackages and executes your triggers' code post-commit) You can run this as a deamon using pm2 and for example get pg_notifies when data changes in mysql.
+Using mysql's binlog(thru a cool evt reader call zongji) and a few schema queries this node app will fire your postgres triggers for you! (well not really, it repackages and executes your triggers' code post-commit)

 But you ask, what if I modified the NEW row in the before trigger?
 Or set it to NULL to prevent the operation?
 Well that works too!
 The post-before value of NEW is compared with the pre-value and silent UPDATES are issued.
 There's a 20% chance of bugs, please report.